 - Push to change to the use of electronic records and signatures in Medical Devices clinical investigations

 Companies can no longer face a compliance “status quo” with all these changes in the market and regulations.
-More emphasis is being put on risk (as seen in ISO 13485:2016, ISO 9001:2015, etc.).
-But in this case the risk discipline is evolving and being looked at as a tool to create value and achieve higher levels of performance.
+More emphasis is being put on risk (as seen in ISO 13485:2016, ISO 9001:2015, etc.,).
+But in this case, the risk discipline is evolving and being looked at as a tool to create value and achieve higher levels of performance.
 It’s no longer something to only fear, minimize and avoid.
 Medical Devices companies will need to change their risk approach from the beginning of the design cycle and throughout the product value chain.

 To keep on top of the quality pulse-point, Medical Devices companies are finally moving to a centralized approach bringing “integrated data” from all areas of the company, not just quality, to get a 360-degree view of the truth for both quality and compliance.
-Through visual dashboards, communities, social collaboration are bringing that data closer to employees to help them perform their job function more efficiently.
+Through visual dashboards, communities and social collaboration are bringing that data closer to employees to help them perform their job function more efficiently.